One of the world’s best-loved foods, pasta, comes in countless varieties around the globe.

 From household favourites like spaghetti, penne and lasagne, to more unusual shapes like campanelle and radiatore, it seems like there’s a different, perfect pasta shape for every style of plate, sauce and mood.
 It makes sense then that pasta packaging is almost as diverse as the types of pasta themselves.

 If you’re planning to launch your own pasta brand – or any food in fact – the design of your box or bag will have a huge impact on how your customer perceives your brand.
+This is why running a logo design test is essential before mass production.

 Whether you’re looking to sell modern macaroni, rustic ravioli or fabulous farfalle, here are six exceptional packaging designs to inspire your own artwork.